 Similar to the step with the back slats, add the three seat slats to the side pieces.
 When driving the screws, make sure that you drive the screw into the side receiving board and not the board with the metal braces.

 Rather than purchasing the porch swing chain and hardware piecemeal, it is easier and usually less expensive to buy an all-in-one porch swing chain kit.
 Drive appropriately sized holes for the eyehooks, then turn the eyehooks into the wood.
 Either use the wrench or you can insert a screwdriver into the hook's "eye" and turn it that way.
-Install the included eyehooks to a strong part of your porch ceiling, such as a two-by-four or a four-by-four beam.
+Install the included eyehooks to a strong part of your porch ceiling, such as a ceiling rafter, a two-by-four, or a four-by-four beam.

 Remove the porch swing from the chains and place it in a garage, woodshop, or other well-ventilated, warm place suited for applying stain and polyurethane coating.
 After staining, spray with oil-based polyurethane coating.
 Apply at least two coats, allowing two hours or more between each coat.
 Oil-based polyurethane takes much longer to cure than does water-based polyurethane.